ChaosZero112/docker-pyload/README.md

 **NOTICE**: If pyload is not able to update plugins, try to use `latest` tag

+**NOTICE2**: This is the same docker container as obi12341/docker-pyload, but with the tags stable (latest) and develop.

 Introduction
 ----
 pyLoad is a fast, lightweight and full featured download manager for many One-Click-Hoster, container formats like DLC, video sites or just plain http/ftp links.
 It aims for low hardware requirements and platform independence to be runnable on all kind of systems (desktop pc, netbook, NAS, router).